gohugoio/hugo/content/en/hugo-modules/configuration.md

 {{< /code-toggle >}}

 source
 : The source directory of the mount.
-For the main project, this can be either project-relative or absolute and even a symbolic link.
+For the main project, this can be either project-relative or absolute.
 For other modules it must be project-relative.

 target
 : Where it should be mounted into Hugo's virtual filesystem.
 It must start with one of Hugo's component folders: `static`, `content`, `layouts`, `data`, `assets`, `i18n`, or `archetypes`.
 E.g. `content/blog`.